Fiedler contingency model: Premises

 The most common situational theory was developed by Fred Fiedler.
-Fiedler believed that an individual's leadership style is the result of their experiences throughout the lifespan, and therefore extremely difficult to change.
+Fiedler believed that an individual's leadership style is the result of their experiences throughout the lifespan and is therefore extremely difficult to change.
 Fiedler argued that one should concentrate on helping people understand their particular leadership style and how to match that style to the particular situation rather than teaching people a particular leadership style.
-Fiedler developed the Least-Preferred Coworker Scale in order to help one understand their specific leadership style.
-According to Fiedler, because leadership behavior is fixed, effectiveness could only be improved by restructuring tasks or changing the amount of power the leader had over organizational factors (such as salary, disciplinary action, and promotions).
+Fiedler developed the least preferred coworker (LPC) scale in order to help one understand one's specific leadership style.
+According to Fiedler, because leadership behavior is fixed, effectiveness can only be improved by restructuring tasks or changing the amount of power the leader had over organizational factors (such as salary, disciplinary action, and promotions).

-Fiedler’s Contingency Model states that there’s no one best style of leadership.
-Instead, a leader’s effectiveness is determined by whether the leader’s style and the environment in which the leader is performing complement each other.

-Fiedler’s Contingency Concept is based on a theory developed in the mid-1960s by Austrian psychologist Professor Fred Fiedler after studying the personalities and characteristics of leaders.

-He found that a leader’s readiness level came down to two things: